Luanshya: Myth

 A popular myth is that there was a river snake which was held responsible for the floodings and deaths during the early development work at Roan Antelope Mine.
 Roan's workers suffered such high illness and mortality rates from malaria and blackwater fever, as well as from typhus, dysentery and pneumonia, that the mine had great difficulty keeping African laborers from one week to the next.
 It became common knowledge that the local Lamba attributed these problems to a giant snake, which wriggled along the river and mine shafts causing floodings and cave-ins, and spewing poisonous gas.
 By 1928, construction of the plant and township had begun soon after reserves of approximately 20 million tons of copper had been found.
 The flooding problem was solved when the Luanshya River was channeled and its swamps drained during the 1929-32 anti-malaria campaign.

 The death rate from the epidemic that occurred during the early days of mine development earned the town the nickname of Valley of Death which some people latched on to as the real meaning.
 However, Luanshya means river of antelopes due to the many antelopes that were found in the area before mining settlements drove them away.
 Places thus named are Luanshya River, Luanshya Stream, Luanshya Town and Luanshya Township.
 The name for the Town is said to have been derived from the Luanshia mining claim.
 Three mining claims were named after antelopes, Rietbok, Roan Antelope and Luanshia Mining Claims.

-For those who are confused about the meaning of the name it is better to think of it in this manner "Once upon a time there was a river and stream which derived its name from the antelopes that would go to drink from there.
-Then some foreigners came and found some copper and started mining works on the land.
-In the style of the local chiefs, they also adopted the two animal totems and named their mine after the antelopes, roan being the mpelembe, nsha being the duiker.
-They amassed a lot of wealth from the mine and lived happily ever after."